Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

 <details>
 <summary>Click to expand Minor Changes</summary>

+  - Fixed crashes in Ninja JC mode by making extra blood only for ninja weapons.
   - New option to show speedrun splits overlay without saving, similar to Speedrun Shuffle mode.
   - If a new bingo board is generated after Mission 4, the "Take down Sandra Renton" bingo goal will fail immediately depending on if she left New York or not.
   - "Make Soup" bingo goal properly detects bodies that spawn already inside the hot tub (For example, if zombies resurrect in the water and then are killed again).